biojs/edu/howToCreateVis.md

 ---
-title: 'How to create a component for BioJS 2'
+title: 'How to create a Visualization component for BioJS 2 with D3'
 layout: tutorial-container
 author: Iris Shih and David Dao
 category: Tutorial